 Add cabbage and coat with seasoning mixture.

-Pack the seasoned cabbage into a large airtight jar with lid.
-Let kimchi ferment in a cool place for 2 to 3 days before serving or putting in refrigerator.
+Pack the seasoned cabbage into a large airtight jar with a lid.
+Let kimchi ferment in a cool place for 2 to 3 days before serving or putting in the refrigerator.

 - There are countless ways to make kimchi, but traditional recipes usually include fish sauce, brined tiny shrimp, or fresh oysters.
 Try 2 to 3 tablespoons of fish sauce or 2 tablespoons of chopped brined shrimp if you'd like to experiment.
 I am always nervous about people over-salting their kimchi.
 Because every fish sauce and brined shrimp has a different amount of salt, use them sparingly if you've never made kimchi before.